 The JIDF has facilitated technology partnerships to innovate and create commercially viable projects encompassing artificial intelligence, Internet-of-Things (IoT), virtual reality and augmented reality and robotics.
 To date, the programme has supported 18 projects in the areas such as Smart Cities, Transport and Logistics, and Manufacturing.

 IMDA worked with the Chongqing Big Data Bureau (CQBDB) to facilitate partnerships between telcos from China and Singapore, which led to the launch of the Singapore - China (Chongqing) International Dedicated Connectivity (IDC) on 11 September 2019.

-The IDC will strengthen Singapore’s position as the Data Hub for Southeast Asia, while enabling Chongqing to be positioned as the data hub for Western China.
-This will also help to create new businesses opportunities in areas such as Healthcare, Fintech, Transport & Logistics, Education and Media as Singapore companies can now digitally expand their businesses to Western China, through Chongqing, whilst Chongqing companies can also expand into the Southeast Asia market, through Singapore.
+The IDC will facilitate cross-border digital trade and strengthen Singapore’s position as the Data Hub for Southeast Asia while enabling Chongqing to be positioned as the data hub for Western China.
+This will also help create new business opportunities in Healthcare, Fintech, Transport & Logistics, Education and Media as Singapore companies can now digitally expand their businesses to Western China, through Chongqing, whilst Chongqing companies can also expand into Southeast Asia market, through Singapore.

 Through exhibitions as part of the Singapore Pavilion and participation in the International Dedicated Connectivity (IDC) Forum and business networking sessions, Singapore companies are provided the platform and opportunity to market their brands, learn about the latest technologies in China as well as network with like-minded partners/companies from China to form collaborations.